humza-uddin/humza-uddin/README.md

 # 💫 About Me:
-I'm learning new things and starting a startup.
-I just graduated as an Electrical Engineer with major in Embedded Systems, Communication, and Automation.
+I'm learning new things.
+I just graduated as an Electrical Engineer with a major in Embedded Systems, Communication, and Automation.

 ## 🌐 Socials: